lourranio/dowhile-landing-page/README.md

 ## Bugs and Issues
-Have a bug or an issue with this theme?
-[Open a new issue](https://github.com/lourranio/dowhile-landing-page/issues) here on GitHub.
+Have a bug or an issue ?
+[Open a new issue](https://github.com/lourranio/dowhile-landing-page/issues).

 ## Copyright and License
-Copyright 2016 ClearCareer.
+Copyright 2021.
 Code released under the [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Imagens utilizadas